Skip to Content

 Bethlehem is one of the best places to visit in the US

-The Christmas markets are one of its highlights.
-It also has several attractions worth seeing like the Hoover Mason Trestle, the National Museum of Industrial History, Musikfest, the Apollo Grill, Fegley’s Brew Works, and 1741 on the Terrace.
+The festive season brings highlights like Christmas markets.
+The town features attractions such as the Hoover Mason Trestle, National Museum of Industrial History, Musikfest, Apollo Grill, Fegley’s Brew Works, and 1741 on the Terrace.

 Things to do in Bethlehem